-Unfortunately, we may never know the details of this award payout.
-Whistleblowers are protected under the statute.
+Unfortunately, we may never know the details of this whistleblower reward payout.
+Whistleblower’s identities are protected under the tax code.
 Was it intentional evasion that the accountant called to the attention of the IRS or simply a difference of opinion on a complex section of the tax code?

 What’s interesting about this case is that it is the first award paid out under the new IRS whistleblower program released in 2007.
 Does the fact that the award was paid to a CPA have any significance?
-I hope not.
+We don’t know.
 The effect on the relationship between accountants and their clients could be further jeopardized if the IRS expects that private accountants will become their eyes and ears.
-(Had this been a tax attorney, the lawyer would have faced severe disciplinary action including disbarment.)

 There are a few special rules for accountants that wish to become whistleblowers.